Fraud DetectionPrivy

 2. Automated Data Principal Access Request Management

-The DPDPA empowers data principals with the right to access, review, and request deletion or rectification of their personal data.
+The DPDPA empowers data principals to access, review, and request deletion or rectification of their personal data.
 These rights create a strong need for efficient management of Data Principal Access Requests (DPAR).

 Key Features: